xclusive36/MarkItUp/README.md

 docker compose up -d
 ```

-**Note:** Docker will automatically create the `./markdown` folder on your host if it doesn't exist.
-The application then creates user-specific subfolders (`user_<id>`) inside it when users log in or create their first note.
+**Volume Mount (Optional):**

+- **Commented out by default** - Data lives in container, no permission issues
+- **For self-hosting:** Uncomment the volume mount to persist data on your host filesystem
+- **For managed hosting:** Leave commented - you'll implement alternative storage solutions

-> **Important:** The `markdown` folder on your host must have full write permissions for the container user (UID 1001:nodejs).
-If you get a permission error when creating notes or user folders, run:
+> **If you uncomment the volume mount:** The `markdown` folder on your host must have full write permissions for the container user (UID 1001:nodejs).
+If you get permission errors when creating notes or user folders, run:

 ```sh
 # Option 1: Set full write permissions (easier, works for all users)